-Human needs tend to increase daily, and these needs lead us to overcome every challenge which is thrown our way every day.
-The psychologist, Abraham Maslow described human needs into five categories and according to him, humans, our actions motivate us to achieve our basic needs.
+Human needs tend to increase daily, and these needs lead us to overcome every challenge, which most of us face almost every day.
+The famous American psychologist, Abraham Maslow, proposed a hierarchy of human needs and classified them into five categories through which human motivations grow.

 What is Maslow’s Theory of Hierarchy of Needs?

-2. Safety Needs: a sense of security of the self, laws, order, policies, job-safety, etc.
+2. Safety Needs: A sense of security of the self, job security, health security, safe environment, etc.

 Now let’s check some daily life examples of Maslow’s hierarchy of needs.